Kuznetsk Alatau

 Kuznetsk Alatau (Кузнецкий Алатау) is a mountain range in southern Siberia, Russia.
 The range rises in the Altai-Sayan region of the South Siberian Mountains, northwest of Mongolia.
 The Siberian Railway skirts the northern limit of the range.

-Aeroflot Flight 593 crashed in the Kuznetsk Alatau mountain range in 1994.

 Geography

 The Kuznetsk Alatau consists of several ridges of medium height stretching for about 300 km between the Kuznetsk Depression and the Minusinsk Depression.
 The highest peak is 2217 m high Staraya Krepost, another important peak is 2178 m high Verkhny Zub.
 The Abakan Range is at the southern limit and to the north the range descends gradually to the West Siberian Plain.
 To the east lies the basin of the Yenisei.
 The mountains have generally a smooth outline with rather steep western slopes and gentler eastern ones.

 The range is composed mainly of metamorphic rocks rich in iron, manganese, nephelines, and gold.

 Flora

 The Siberian fir overwhelmingly predominates in the forest belt except for its upper part where, at the tree line (1300–1900 m), the siberian pine becomes dominant.
 The highlands are occupied mostly by vast large-stoned screes, and also by patches of subalpine meadows and, on some southern mountain massifs, of bushy, lichen and moss tundras.
 The basin of the Kondoma River in Gornaya Shoriya is remarkable for the Siberian lime-tree woods which are thought to be the relics of a pre-Pleistocene nemoral vegetation of Siberia.
 All over the upland, the forest openings are occupied by long forb forest meadows.